FraunhoferIWES/foxes/README.md

 conda install foxes -c conda-forge --solver=libmamba
 ```

-The `--solver=libmamba` is not necessary if you have set the `libmamba` solver as
-your default, see above.
+The `--solver=libmamba` is optional.
+Note that it is not necessary if you have set the `libmamba` solver as your default, see above.

 ### Developers